channelaccess/ca/Readme.md

 new Context(properties);
 ```

-All available properties are available in the `Context.Configuration` enumeration inside the Context class.
+All possible properties are available in the `Configuration` enumeration inside the Context class.
 The available properties are:

 | Property | Desciption |
 |----|----|